 Now think about the Fed Funds rate; when GDP drops the FOMC generally lowers the Fed Funds rate to push GDP back up.
 If GDP goes too high then the FOMC pushes Fed Funds up to bring GDP down.
-And it is a continuous cycle, much like a teeter totter.
+And it is a continuous cycle, much like a teeter-totter.
 I've constructed the green line below which is the middle of Fed Funds and GDP.
-Think of it as the axis of the teeter totter.
+Think of it as the axis of the teeter-totter.
 As you can see this green line has been going down over time.
-I refer to this line as economic reality of fiscal policy.
-Monetary policy moves both ends of the teeter totter up and down via the FOMC and Congress moves the green line up or down via legislation (fiscal policy).
+I refer to this line as the economic reality of fiscal policy.
+Monetary policy moves both ends of the teeter-totter up and down via the FOMC and Congress moves the green line up or down via legislation (fiscal policy).
 According to the graph, history suggests it's going to be very challenging to raise the green line.
-Will new legislation raise the green line, can it raise the teeter totter?
+Will new legislation raises the green line, can it raise the teeter-totter?
 The new administration believes they can.
 If they do rates will rise along with GDP.